William-Ogilvie/NYC-taxi-data-analysis/README.md

 ./download_and_extract.sh
 ```

-Once the data has been downloaded you will want to start with the notebooks at least initally to process the taxi data, before moving onto the streamlit app.
+Once the data has been downloaded you will want to start with the notebooks at least initally to process the taxi data.
+Before moving onto the streamlit app.
 To launch jupyter lab in the container run the follwing command from the project root (so mambauser@USER_NAME:/app):

 ```bash
 jupyter lab --ip=0.0.0.0 --no-browser --allow-root --NotebookApp.token=''